 Eggs are naturally low in carbs and high in protein, which makes them an ideal food to incorporate into a keto lifestyle.
 We like the fact that they're so versatile.
 Eat them hard-boiled, scrambled, in a quiche, or in an omelet.
 The possibilities are endless.

 Certain dairy products are keto-approved, which may surprise you considering the recent buzz surrounding dairy-free living.
-Many dairy products happen to be low-carb, which is why they make the cut (no, ice cream does not).
+Many dairy products happen to be low-carb, which is why they make the cut (unfortunately, no, ice cream does not).
 Cheese does, as does full-fat yogurt and even real cream.
-You know what this means, right?
-Our current Sunday brunch situations can still be salvaged since charcuterie boards are on the table.
+This means that Sunday brunch situations can be salvaged, since charcuterie boards are still on the table.

 Next, read all about the differences between the ketogenic diet and the Whole30 diet.
 Hint: It's simpler than you think.